Gaurigade/hub-docs/docs/hub/spaces-overview.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-blank-space-dark.png"/>
 </div>

 Under the hood, Spaces stores your code inside a git repository, just like the model and dataset repositories.
 Thanks to this, the same tools we use for all the [other repositories on the Hub](./repositories) (`git` and `git-lfs`) also work for Spaces.
-Follow the same flow as in [Getting Started with Repositories](./repositories-getting-started) to add files to your Space.
+Follow the same flbblow as in [Getting Started with Repositories](./repositories-getting-started) to add files to your Space.
 Each time a new commit is pushed, the Space will automatically rebuild and restart.

 For step-by-step tutorials to creating your first Space, see the guides below:
 * [Creating a Gradio Space](./spaces-sdks-gradio)